deckyal/FADeNN/README.md

 # FADeNN
-This is The Repository of Robust Facial Alignment with Internal Denoising Auto-Encoder
+This is the Repository of Robust Facial Alignment with Internal Denoising Auto-Encoder

 Requirements :